 This shows us that there are only two tags within the codeframe having properties that we can override, that is the "html" tag and the "body" tag.
-Although, technically the grid allows you to insert rows, there is no reason to do so unless the codeframe is changed to support more tag properties.
+Although the grid allows you to insert rows, there is no reason to do so unless the codeframe is changed to support more tag properties.

 Notice that the default action after importing the codeframe is "Do Nothing".
-Unless this action is changed to one of the other action, the information you add on the row will not have any effect.
+Unless this action is changed to one of the other actions, the information you add on the row will not have any effect.

-Notice that, in addition to supplying the content to be added to the body property we set the Merge/Override option to Append.
+Notice that, in addition to supplying the content to be added to the body property, we set the Merge/Override option to Append.
 This option is important when multiple sources are loading containers.
 For example, these same properties could also be populated within site_settings (before the layout is loaded).
 The Merge Option tells the framework whether to place the layout properties after or before the site_settings properties.
-Using the merge option you can also override or clear the default properties and the site_settings properties.
+Using the merge option, you can also override or clear the default properties and the site_settings properties.

 Updating Layout Tags